Banking in Australia, 2020 and beyond

 Financial services are central to our economy; in Australia there are currently over 140 authorised deposit-taking institutes (ADIs) regulated by APRA under the Banking Act.
 The big four banks, CBA, Westpac, NAB and ANZ, account for just under 60% of market share based on revenue.

-The Australian banking sector is facing increasing regulatory supervision, market pressures and fintech challengers.
-This post covers a number of themes across regulation, technology and markets.
-It examines the combination of these factors are leading to a gradual reconfiguration of current market and banking business models, that will ultimately unlock greater value for consumers through a more competitive marketplace.
+The Australian banking sector is evolving in the face of increasing regulatory supervision, market pressures and fintech challengers.
+This post examines three of the biggest pressures at play.
+The combination of these factors are leading to a gradual reconfiguration of market shares and banking business models.
+This will ultimately unlock greater value for consumers through a more competitive marketplace.

 Increasing regulations and banking supervision

-The regulatory environment for banking has been elevated since the failures that led to the GFC in 2007-08.
+The regulatory environment for banking and onus on boards for an effective corporate culture and governance has been elevated since the failures that led to the GFC in 2007-08.
 Trust in financial institutions was severely undermined by a number of banking failures across the US and Europe.
 To strengthen banks and prevent future failures, tighter regulation on capital, liquidity and funding were introduced through the Basel III accords agreed by the Basel Committee on Banking Supervision (BCBS) in 2010.

 In Australia, APRA regulates the banking sector.
 Our banking regulations play a key role in reducing risk in the banking system and providing system stability.
 This is beneficial for the economy and consumers, but it comes at a cost for the banks.